 The Isle of Wight, England’s largest island with around 140,000 residents, has been a holiday destination since Victorian times.
 Known for its mild climate, stunning coast, and lush landscapes, it’s also a UNESCO Biosphere Reserve.

-With so many highlights to explore, we had to be selective during our 5-day stay.
 From the dramatic cliffs of The Needles and the charming town of Cowes to Osborne House, Carisbrooke Castle, and scenic coastal walks, we enjoyed a carefully chosen mix of the island’s best sights, and loved every moment of our busy itinerary!

 The origins of the Isle of Wight’s name